leeroyhannover/DeBCR/README.md

 Due to the absence of ground-truth data in cryoET, the **DeBCR** was model introduced into the Noise2Noise framework.
 The example of the **DeBCR** performance on the cryo-electron microscopy data (*Chlamydomonas reinhardtii* cilia dataset from [Cryo-CARE](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8759519&tag=1)) is provided below:
 ![DeBCR EM](images/DeBCR_EM.svg)

-For more details on implementaion and benchmarks please see our preprint (***to be released soon***):
+For more details on implementaion and benchmarks please see our preprint (*to be released soon*):

 Li R., Yushkevich A., Chu X., Kudryashev M., Yakimovich A. Denoising, Deblurring, and optical Deconvolution for cryo-ET and light microscopy with a physics-informed deep neural network DeBCR. *in submission*, 2024.

-## Quick start

-We prepared multiple resources to help you get started with DeBCR:
-1. `CodeOcean capsule` (*link is upcoming*) - a ready-to-run environment with the provided data and trained model to get a first impression of the DeBCR-based images restoration.
-2. [Google Colab Notebook](https://colab.research.google.com/drive/13tOQXL3jMNyObZQyjAgdwzNjh0uN206o?usp=sharing) - the training notebook in order to demonstrate DeBCR training process on the provided as well as custom data.
-2. `this GitHub repository` with the deposited source code for local training and predictions.

 ## Local usage